Skip to content

 Configure the SSH tunnel

-After you verify the connection to the cluster from a bastion host, configure the SSH tunneling.
+After you verify the connection to the cluster from a bastion host, configure the SSH tunnel.

-1. To set up an SSH tunnel from your local machine to a bastion host, use a syntax similar to the following one:
+To set up an SSH tunnel from your local machine to a bastion host, run a command similar to the following example:

 In the following example, the SSH tunnel binds port 27017 of the local machine to the remote Amazon DocumentDB cluster: